-With its distinctive tent-like roof, its river-side setting, and its seating for up to 6000, the George and Phyllis Rothman Center is perhaps FDU’s best-known building to the wider community.
+With its distinctive tent-like roof, its riverside setting, the George and Phyllis Rothman Center is perhaps FDU’s best-known building to the wider community Bergen County community.
 The Rothman Center is on the Hackensack side of the campus, and is the primary athletic and recreational facility for the Metropolitan Campus.